AntonStoeckl/dynamic-streams-eventstore-go/docs/development.md

 ## Fixture Data Management

-For performance testing, you need to generate fixture data and import it into the benchmark DB.
+For performance testing, generate fixture data and import it into the benchmark database.

-The way shown below (importing a mounted CSV file from "inside" the DB) is definitely the fastest way!

-Well, actually ... producing a file in Postgres's binary format and importing that from "inside" the DB would be even faster, but I failed with the binary format, and it was not worth the time to get that working.

-The second-fastest alternative:
+**Import Speed (fastest to slowest):**
+1. **CSV server-side import** (recommended) - Fast, mounted into Docker container
-Import a generated CSV locally → at least 5 times slower, sometimes fails before millions of events were imported.
+2. **CSV local import** - 5x slower, sometimes fails with millions of events

-The slowest alternative:
-Generating a file with SQL statements and import that locally → painfully slow unless the data set is very small.
+3. **SQL file import** - Very slow, only suitable for small datasets

 ### Generate Fixture Events